dkstlzu/Unity_Utility/README.md

 *Serializables/SerializableDictionary.cs* : Inheritable SerializableDictionary from [UnityAssetStore](https://assetstore.unity.com/packages/tools/integration/serializabledictionary-90477)

 *Serializables/SerializableVector3.cs* : SerializableVector3 class for Serialization which compatible with UnityEngine.\[Vector3, Vector2\]

-*Serializables/SerializedPropertyDebug.cs* : Helper Class for UnityEditor.SerializedProperty and UnityEditor.SerializedObject **(Wrong Position it should be in Editor folder:to be fixed)**

 ### - Sound Folder